perl - "Modification of a read-only value" on while loop with implicit $_ variable -

 i don't understand why following piece of perl code

-#!/usr/bin/perl -w use strict; use warnings; strange($_) qw(a b c); sub strange { open file, '<', 'some_file.txt' or die; while (<file>) { } # line 10 close file; }
+#!/usr/bin/perl -w use strict; use warnings; strange($_) qw(a b c); sub strange { open file, '<', 'some_file.txt' or die; while (<file>) { } # line 10 close file; } is throwing following error

-is bug? or there should know usage of magic/implicit variable $_
+modification of read-only value attempted @ ./bug.pl line 10. is bug? or there should know usage of magic/implicit variable $_?

-construct implicitly assigns global variable $_
+the while (<fh>) construct implicitly assigns global variable $_.

-this described in perlop
+this described in perlop:

 if , if input symbol thing inside conditional of while statement (...), value automatically assigned global variable $_, destroying whatever there previously. (...) $_ variable not implicitly localized. you'll have put local $_; before loop if want happen.

-the error thrown because $_
+the error thrown because $_ aliased constant value ("a").

 you can avoid declaring lexical variable: